Compare two cars

 Verdict

 BMW appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, 5 Series offers slightly better overall protection and takes the lead.
-It all continues in the same direction, with BMW being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with BMW outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
-No mistake, whatever you decide here, but I'd still go for the BMW.
+It's not difficult to say then that if I'd need to make a choice, it would definitely be the BMW.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among thousands of similar, yet so different vehicles.

 Check a car by its VIN number